-29 Australia Awards scholars from the Pacific Islands have completed their first week-long leadership ‘intensive’ through the Women’s Developmental Leadership Program (WDLP).
+Twenty nine Australia Awards scholars from the Pacific Islands have completed their first week-long leadership intensive through the Women’s Developmental Leadership Program (WDLP).

-In this first step of their WDLP journey, participants had the opportunity to meet each other, other leaders, experts, the WLI team and Steering Committee, and toured Australian Parliament House.
+In this first step of their WDLP journey, participants had the opportunity to meet each other, other leaders, experts, and the WLI team, and toured Australian Parliament House.

 Here, they met Australian and Pacific Members of Parliament and Ambassadors, including Australian Prime Minister the Hon Anthony Albanese, and Minister for International Development and the Pacific the Hon Pat Conroy.